-Though the name of the giant brown snake was unknown, its toxicity was well understood by Northern Queensland farmers as was its speed.
-When John Pringle went to kill a snake that was poisoning his cattle, he attacked with a hoe, but the snake covered 2m in an instance and bit an astonished Pringle on the shins.
+Though the name of the giant brown snake was unknown, its toxicity and speed was well understood by Northern Queensland farmers.
+When John Pringle went to kill a snake poisoning his cattle, he attacked with a hoe, but the snake covered 2m in an instance and bit an astonished Pringle on the shins.
 Though he felt fine at first, Pringle was rushed to hospital and within hours, suffered seizures, lost consciousness and died.

 Pringle was not alone.
 Queensland’s rat-infested cane country was a pefect taipan habitat.
 Typically, bite victims would be convulsing within an hour and dead within two.
-Children were disproportionate victims in the 1930s and 40s as they played in the bush.
+Children playing in the bush were disproportionate victims in the 1930s and 40s.
 The snake was finally named in 1933 after Cape York Wikmunkan people led naturalist Donald Thompson to one, a female he captured alive with a snake stick.
 He kept the snake for eight months, during which time she laid eggs and Thompson milked her venom, which sadly was never used as antivenom.
 In a scientific paper he deduced Dietrich’s and McLennan’s snake were the same species he called oxyuranus scutellatus.
-Its common name was its Wikmunkan name, the taipan.
+Its Wikmunkan name became its common name, the taipan.

 The newly named species quickly gained a reputation as an animal whose bite was one hundred percent fatal.
 Frustrated medics tried to treat patients with tiger snake antivenom in massive quantities but this proved useless.
 A live taipan was needed, but given their aggressive nature, speed and toxicity of their poison, capturing one alive was extremely dangerous.
-A young group of Sydney naturalists who called themselves the Australian Reptile Club vowed to find one in the bush to use for antivenom.
+A group of young Sydney naturalists known as the Australian Reptile Club vowed to find one in the bush to use for antivenom.

 In 1949 three young Club members Roy Mackay, Kevin Budden and Neville Goddard took their Sydney snake catching skills to Coen in FNQ to tease out the taipan.
 After a frustrating six week search they found one but it was too fast for them and escaped.
 To add insult to injury on the final day park rangers confiscated all the wildlife they collected.